superduper-io/superduper/docs/hr/content/docs/data_integrations/sql.md

 # SQL

+`superduperdb` supports SQL databases via the [`ibis` project](https://ibis-project.org/).
+With `superduperdb`, queries may be built which conform to the `ibis` API, with additional support for complex data-types and vector-searches.

 ## Setup

 The first step in working with an SQL table, is to define a table and schema